Bat-Mite: Post-Crisis

-In the post-crisis issue Superman/Batman #25, it was revealed that the Joker had gained Fifth Dimensional powers by maintaining the essence of Mr. Mxyzptlk from the earlier "Emperor Joker" storyline; at the end, Bizarro was able to extract this latent magical essence from the Joker, which manifested in a form recognizable as Bat-Mite.
-As such, a Bat-Mite has been fully reestablished into the current continuity as an outgrowth of Mr. Mxyzptlk, incubated within the Joker.

-The first Post-Infinite Crisis appearance of Bat-Mite was in Batman #672, written by Grant Morrison.
+The first post-Infinite Crisis appearance of Bat-Mite was in Batman #672, written by Grant Morrison.
 Batman is confronted with Bat-Mite (or "Might") after being shot in the chest and suffering a heart attack.
-Might, who bears a green insectoid creature on his back, claims to have come from "Space B at the Fivefold Expansion of Zrfff" (at times, Zrfff has been used as the name of Mr. Mxyzptlk's home planet in the Fifth Dimension).
-Only Batman sees him.
-As Batman is having an increasingly difficult time keeping his grip on reality during this period, it is possible that Mite is a mental delusion.
+Might, who bears a green insectoid creature on his back, claims to have come from "Space B at the Fivefold Expansion of Zrfff".

-In Batman #678, after Batman transforms himself into "the Batman of Zur-En-Arrh", Might reappears on the last page with him, commenting "uh-oh" regarding Batman's increasing delusions.
-He then counsels the Zur-En-Arrh Batman, a 'back-up' personality manufactured by Bruce himself to keep Batman able to fight in case he was mindwiped, or driven to insanity.
-Batman #680 reveals that Might is indeed a product of Batman's imagination, representing the last vestiges of Batman's rational mind within the Zur-En-Arrh Batman, although when asked by Batman whether he is an extra-dimensional being or a figment of his imagination, Bat-Mite responds that "the Fifth Dimension is imagination".
+After Batman transforms himself into "the Batman of Zur-En-Arrh", Might counsels Zur-En-Arrh, a 'back-up' personality manufactured by Bruce himself to keep Batman able to fight in case he was mindwiped, or driven to insanity.
+Batman #680 reveals that Might is a product of Batman's imagination, representing the last vestiges of his rational mind.

-In Superman/Batman #52, Bat-Mite appears, having had a bet with Mr. Mxyzptlk similar to that of World's Funnest.
-This Bat-Mite appears to admire Batman, and Batman addresses him with familiarity.

-The New 52

-On February 6, 2015, DC Comics announced a Bat-Mite monthly miniseries for release in June 2015.
-The six-issue miniseries concluded in November.
+Bat-Mite appeared in a self-titled six-issue miniseries which lasted from June to November 2015.

+Bat-Mite appears in the four-part story "Impossible" in World's Finest #26 through #29, June through September 2024.
+The story also features Superman, Batman, Robin, Jimmy Olsen and Mr. Mxyzptlk.

 Powers and abilities

+Bat-Mite, as a fifth-dimensional Imp, has nigh-omnipotence, which is shown as near-infinite magical power.
 Bat-Mite has powers and skills identical to that of Mister Mxyzptlk (but not his weaknesses), such as the ability to manipulate spacetime.
-He can access to various bat-weapons like his hero, Batman.
+He has access to various bat-weapons like his hero, Batman.